 Mark-recapture

 In this example, we are interested in estimating population size of a wildlife species using mark-recapture data.
-We collect these data by going into the field multiple times, during which we capture individuals and put tags with unique identifiers in them.
-As a result, we might retrieve individuals that had already been tagged before and/or get completely new individuals in these surveys.
+We collect these data by going into the field multiple times, during which we capture and mark individuals.
+As a result, we might retrieve individuals that had already been marked before and/or get completely new individuals in these surveys.
 The key assumptions here are that:

-1. We need to be able to individually recognize each animal and thus be able to have repeated observations on each individual.
+We need to be able to mark individuals.
 These data historically arouse from capturing animals and uniquely marking them in the first encounter and then trying to recapture them in subsequent surveys.
-This explains why we use the term “capture-recapture” but it is important to note that uniquely identifying each individual might not require physical capture (Kery and Schaub 2012).
-For example, we might be able to identify individuals from photographs, based on their unique scars or fur patterns, from camera traps.
+This explains why we use the term “capture-recapture” but it is important to note that individuals might not need to be physically captured (Kery and Schaub 2012).
+For example, we might be able to identify individuals seen before from photographs, based on their unique scars or fur patterns, from camera traps.

 It is important to note that mark-recapture methods are also used in other contexts as well.
 For example, in epidemiology, this methodology is used to estimate the number of people with particular conditions (e.g., people infected with HIV or addicted to illegal drugs).